Friday, July 15, 2016

-For more information about God Bless Us Every One, Eva Marie Everson or where you can pick up a copy of this book, please click on the links below:
+For more information about God Bless Us Every One, Eva Marie Everson or where you can preorder a copy of this book due out in September 2016, please click on the links below:

 You can find Eva Marie Everson on Facebook to stay up to date on all her latest novels.

-To read more reviews on God Bless Us Every One, please visit Litfuse Publicity's Book Tour Page.
+To read more reviews on God Bless Us Every One, please visit Abingdon Press' website.